-Akio Morita, co-founder of Sony (1921-99) said these famous words*.
-Local cultures are much more than just about language.
+Akio Morita, co-founder of Sony (1921-1999), said once: “Think globally, act locally”.* Local cultures are much more than just about language.
 Much like how different groups in the United States have their own in-jokes, dialects, idioms and customs, different countries have their own ideas about how things should be done and how things should be presented.
 That’s why software, websites and apps need to be developed with internationalization (i18n) in mind.

 What Is Internationalization (i18n)?

-Internationalization, often written as i18n, is the process through which products can be prepared to be taken to other countries.
-It doesn’t just mean being able to change languages; instead it means being to accept different forms of data, different settings to match local customs and different strings of data and process it correctly.
+Internationalization, often abbreviated as i18n, is the process through which products can be prepared to be taken to other countries.
+It doesn’t just mean being able to change languages.
+Instead, it means being able to accept different forms of data, different settings to match local customs and different strings of data and process it correctly.

 “Designing and developing in a way that removes barriers to localization or international deployment.
 This includes such things as enabling the use of Unicode, or ensuring the proper handling of legacy character encodings where appropriate, taking care over the concatenation of strings, avoiding dependance in code of user-interface string values, etc.”